rashedmakkouk/eslint-config/README.md

 }
 ```

-You may also want to install and configure [eslint-plugin-react][eslint-plugin-react-npm] for
-language-specific rules, and add the following configuration:
+If you use [eslint-plugin-react][eslint-plugin-react-npm], add the following configuration:

 > .eslintrc.json